 They also offer simple charcuterie, cheese, salads, and sandwiches.
 The food is not of super high quality, but good enough to enjoy the amazing wines.
 Extremely good vibes.

 Unfortunately, booking is not available and the place can get quite busy, so get there on early side.
 They will put you on a waiting list and you enjoy a glass while you wait to be called, and seated.

 Our favourite red wine of the trip was Gazouille by Domaine La Piffaudiere, from the Loire Valley.

 Le Cinquante was another little gem, local and cosy, but full of character (and people).
 Excellent for having some drinks among Parisians.
 Not a lot of space though, but enjoyable nonetheless.

 These days it’s established enough to produce customised T-shirts and bar stools.
-To honour its name, the pub presents a 50s style decoration and it is located at 50 Rue de Lancry.
+To honour its name, the pub presents a 50s-style decoration and it is located at 50 Rue de Lancry.
 The area close to the bar is small with no more than 5 or 6 tables; however; there are two bigger rooms at the end which are reserved for dining and music.

 Intimate concerts are held regularly.
 Sunday is open-mic night and it has become very popular.
 Marcello Song System is the star of the day.
 This guy comes around 17:30 to entertain the audience.
-Be prepare to should a number to select a song, and to sing.
+Be prepared to should a number to select a song, and sing.
 Most songs are French classics tough (Piaf, Gainsbourg, Brassens).